quasiben/scipy2013/README.md

-Recap: SciPy 2013 Data Processing Tutorial
+SciPy 2013 Data Processing Tutorial
 ====

+##Recap

 Ben and I wanted to take a minute today to thank everyone for coming to our tutorial.
 We hope you all learned something new and useful, and encourage everyone to continue the lively discussions from the sessions throughout this week and beyond.
 Towards that aim of facilitating further discussion of these topics, here is a quick rundown of the topics we went over and some additional resources for those interested in learning more.